Osgood-Schlatter Disease Specialist

 Diagnosis of Osgood-Schlatter Disease

 The diagnosis of Osgood-Schlatter disease includes the review of your symptoms and medical history.
 A physical examination will be performed where Dr. Okoroha will examine your child’s knee for pain, swelling, and inflammation.
 An X-ray or MRI scan may be ordered to examine the bones of the knee and affected tendons and tibia.

 Treatment of Osgood-Schlatter Disease

 The goal of treatment is to reduce pain and swelling.
 After careful review of your history and examination, Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.
 Treatment includes non-steroidal anti-inflammatory medications and physical therapy.
 Physical therapy may include strengthening exercises for the thigh muscles to help stabilize the knee joint.
 Most of the symptoms associated with Osgood-Schlatter disease relieve completely after your child’s growth spurt, which is a period of rapid growth rate.

-If you have experienced an Osgood-Schlatter disease, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced an Osgood-Schlatter disease, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.